stevesouth/page-slide-and-fade/README.md

 ## Detailed setup instructions...

 Include modernizr, jquery and the pagefx files.
-I can easily remove the jquery and modernizr dependencies if this turns in to more than a demo.
+I can easily remove the jquery and modernizr dependencies if anyone asks.

 ```
 <script src="thirdparty/modernizr-2.6.2.min.js"></script>